 Contact is usually made 24 hours in advance.
 Please be aware that the driver or his dispatcher will need to make actual contact with someone before they will deliver your car.

 Not exactly.
-If you are paying C.O.D. we will charge a small percentage the day after your vehicle picks up.
+You don’t pay a penny until the day after the car is picked up.
+At that point we will charge a minimum fee of $250.
 This portion must be paid by credit/debit card.
 The C.O.D portion must be in the form of cash, cashier’s check, or postal money order.